cloudmesh-community/fa18-523-60/paper/paper.md

 ### Deleting Documents from a Collection

 The deletion of documents with PyMongo is fairly straight forward.
 To do so, one would use the *remove()* method of the PyMongo Collection object [@book-ohiggins].
 Similarly to the reads and updates, specification of documents to be removed is a must.
-For example, removal of the entire document collection with a score of 1, one would use the following command:
+For example, removal of the entire document collection with a score of 1, would required one to use the following command:

 `$ cloudmesh.users.remove({"score":1, safe=True})`